nchlswhttkr/mellophone/README.md

 An app for teams, allowing them to write and share meeting minutes.

 I started this project to implement what I've learned over the past few years, and to explore new technologies and libraries that interest me.
-Striving for good, readable code is nice, but there's nothing wrong with [having a little fun](/mellophone/frontend/src/utils/Route.ts#L7) from time to time.

 https://mellophone.pink